 Side effects of acyclovir cream (Zovirax) include:

-If you notice any severe side effects, get urgent medical help:
+Get immediate medical help If you notice any of these severe side effects:

 Most people who are HSV carriers may never notice any symptoms at all, whilst others may experience frequent breakouts.
-Recurrence of cold sores is usually once a year, but if you get them very often, your doctor can prescribe oral acyclovir to help suppress the symptoms and avoid future outbreaks.
+Cold sores recur on avergage once yearly, but if you get them very often, your doctor can prescribe oral acyclovir to help suppress the symptoms and avoid future outbreaks.

 Your healthcare provider will usually prescribe acyclovir tablets (200mg or 400mg) or an oral suspension (200mg) to treat genital herpes.